How many times have you heard it?

 Sadly, today’s world doesn’t work like it used to.

-Our modern society filled with consumerism seems to be more focused on reversing the effects of self-indulgence and even perhaps reversing symptoms of greed and laziness.
+Our modern society filled with consumerism seems to be more focused on reversing the effects of self-indulgence and symptoms of greed and laziness.
+(Harsh words but true).

 Marketing pushes products on us that promise to make our lives happier, slimmer, richer, fitter, healthier, easier, blah, blah, blah……

-Don’t get me wrong, I’m not saying people shouldn’t be taking action on improving their lives but I do get confused as to why there is so much hype around the New Year and the ‘New Year New You’ bullshit.
+Don’t get me wrong, I’m not saying people shouldn’t be taking action on improving their lives but I do get confused why there is so much hype around the ‘New Year New You’ bullshit.
 Surely it’s just a cunning marketing ploy?

-There’s some science behind goal setting, why some people fail and others succeed.
+There’s some science behind goal setting, why some people succeed and others fail.
 There are articles scattered all over the internet, but I’m going to say JUST GET ON WITH IT!